popovicialinc/gama/README.md

 * **The default browser and the default keyboard will get reset.**
 * **Loss of WiFi-Calling/VoLTE capability** - **Fix**: Go to Settings > Connections > SIM manager, then toggle SIM 1/2 off and back on. (many thanks to Fun-Flight4427 and ActualMountain7899 for reporting the bug and finding a solution)

+# 💡 Common problems & their solutions
+* This error means that ADB (and by extension, GAMA) can’t detect any connected Android devices.
+It usually happens if:
+** **ADB debugging isn’t turned on** in your device’s Developer Options, or ** **There’s a connection issue** between your device and your Windows PC (bad cable, wrong USB mode, missing drivers, etc.)

 # ✨Frequently asked questions

-**Q: Why bother with Vulkan?**
+* **Q: Why bother with Vulkan?**
-A: Vulkan is a newer, low‑overhead graphics API.
+* A: Vulkan is a newer, low‑overhead graphics API.
 One UI 7 Beta 1 defaulted to Vulkan, which kept temperatures cool and battery life strong.
 Beta 2 reverted to OpenGL — enter overheating and drain.
 This script forces Vulkan back on.

-**Q: Is it safe?**
+* **Q: Is it safe?**
-A: Absolutely!
+* A: Absolutely!
 It leverages official ADB commands — no system hacks, no risk.

-**Q: Must I run it after every reboot?**
+* **Q: Must I run it after every reboot?**
-A: Yes, unfortunately.
+* A: Yes, unfortunately.

-**Q: How do I pronounce "GAMA"?**
+* **Q: How do I pronounce "GAMA"?**
-A: It's pronounced exactly the same as "gamma".
+* A: It's pronounced exactly the same as "gamma".

-**Q: Will this void my warranty or trip Knox?**
+* **Q: Will this void my warranty or trip Knox?**
-A: Nope!
+* A: Nope!
 This doesn’t mess with bootloaders or root.
 It’s 100% Knox-safe and warranty-friendly.

-**Q: Will it break my phone?**
+* **Q: Will it break my phone?**
-A: It’s just a graphics driver toggle - your device will be just fine.
+* A: It’s just a graphics driver toggle - your device will be just fine.

-**Q: What if I don’t notice a difference?**
+* **Q: What if I don’t notice a difference?**
-A: Some devices and apps won’t show a huge change, but Vulkan generally offers better performance and thermal management.
+* A: Some devices and apps won’t show a huge change, but Vulkan generally offers better performance and thermal management.
 If you’re not seeing improvement, your phone might already be optimized.

-**Q: Can I undo this?**
+* **Q: Can I undo this?**
-A: Yup.
+* A: Yup.
 GAMA now natively supports back-and-forth API changing - OpenGL-to-Vulkan or Vulkan-to-OpenGL.
 Easy peasy.
 Besides, a reboot wIll also reset the driver back to OpenGL, so you've got plenty of options!

-**Q: Why isn’t this a built-in setting already?!**
+* **Q: Why isn’t this a built-in setting already?!**
-A: Great question — ask Samsung.
-If you ask me, this smells a whole lot like planned obsolescence to me... but anyway.
+* A: Great question — ask Samsung.
+If you ask me, this smells a whole lot like planned obsolescence... but anyway!